mpronzati/365-days-of-data/dataset_06_titanicspaceship/README.md

 - Transported - Whether the passenger was transported to another dimension.
 This is the target, the column you are trying to predict.

 ## Exploratory Data Analysis
+EDA Conclusions:
+- Most of the columns present data cleaning issues.
+- All the numeric columns are right-skewed.
+- Taking Categorical columns into account: High correlation between passengers coming from the earth and those transported.
+- High correlation between passengers without cryosleep and transported.
+- Young Adults & Adults show higher levels or being transforped or not.

 ## Feature Engineering
+To improve model performance, I created several additional features based on passenger grouping, spending behavior, and age structure.
+These features aim to capture social context and behavior patterns that are not explicitly present in the raw dataset.
+New Features:
+- Add social context (group_size, is_alone)
+- Capture behavioral signals (total_spend, has_spend)
+- Simplify demographic patterns (age_bin)

+The Titanic Preprocessor class has been created to code and impute the categorical variables with the mode (most frequent value) & numerical variables with the median.
+The Cabin column is decomposed into more meaningful components using a custom transformer.
+CabinTransformer: Splits Cabin values of the form Deck/Number/Side into: deck (categorical), num (numeric, coerced to float), side (categorical).
+Drops the original Cabin column after transformation.
+A domain-specific rule is applied before preprocessing: If CryoSleep == True, all amenity spending values are set to 0.
+This reflects the real-world assumption that passengers in cryo-sleep do not spend time onboard.

+## Model
+The model chosen was XGBoost, and I've got an accuracy rate of 82.52%.

 ## Final test
+I submitted the results of my model on Kaggle, and the prediction level was 80.10%, with strong results and no concerns about overfitting/underfitting.